ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } PrefixProof;
 ~~~

-The `results` field contains the search result for each individual value.
-Every
+The `results` field contains the search result for each individual value,
-index corresponds to the respectively indexed binary ladder step targeting the
+provided in the order requested.
+For `PrefixProof` structures that correspond to
+a binary ladder, this means the entries of `results` correspond directly with
-queried version.
-The `result_type` field of each `PrefixSearchResult` struct
+the lookups of the binary ladder.
+The `result_type` field of each
-indicates what the terminal node of the search for that value was:
+`PrefixSearchResult` struct indicates what the terminal node of the search for
+that value was:

 - `inclusion` for a leaf node matching the requested value.
 - `nonInclusionLeaf` for a leaf node not matching the requested value.
 In this
   case, the terminal node's value is provided since it can not be inferred.
 - `nonInclusionParent` for a parent node that lacks the desired child.

-The `depth` field indicates the depth of the terminal node of the search, and is
+The `depth` field indicates the depth of the terminal node of the search and is
 provided to assist proof verification.
 The root node of the prefix tree
 corresponds to a depth of 0, the root's children correspond to a depth of 1, and
 so on recursively.